 Network Users shall submit to the transmission system operator nominations for the quantity of gas for each balancing period at points of entry to and/or exit from the transmission system.

-36. Supply companies are required to provide a Transmission System Operator with information about the amount of gas sold under bilateral sale and purchase contracts and concerted gas supply schedules for each market participant who is purchasing gas, under the following terms:

-36.1.
-Initial monthly supply schedule - not later than 5 calendar days before the start of the next month;

-36.2.
-Revised delivery schedule for the balancing period and subsequent days – by 13:00 on the business day preceding the balancing period (s);

-36.3.
-Final delivery schedule - within one business day after the balancing period (s).

-If the supply company fails to provide delivery schedules for over a year, the Transmission System Operator shall have the right to unilaterally terminate the balancing contract by submitting a 10 day notification to the supply company according to section IX article of the Rules.
+If the supply company fails to provide trade notifications for over a year, the Transmission System Operator shall have the right to unilaterally terminate the balancing contract by submitting a 10 day notification to the supply company according to section IX article of the Rules.

 If the balancing contract is terminated, the Transmission System Operator shall immediately inform the trading platform (Gas Exchange) operator thereof.